nirmal-dhanaraj/my-website/_pages/about.md

 He has been serving customers in Australia,USA, Canada, and APAC regions.
 In his entire career, he has been involved in Consulting, Architecture, Design, Development activities in cyber security domain.

-Nirmal is proficient in CyberArk PAM, Azure & Sailpoint Identity & Access Management and implemented Identity & security solution for various organizations across the world.
+Nirmal is proficient in CyberArk PAM, Azure AD & Sailpoint Identity & Access Management and implemented Identity & security solution for various organizations across the world.

 Nirmal is also a CyberArk Guardian and one of the leading contributors in CyberArk Technical forum.